Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Experiments and Results

 We gathered time-stamped GTI and temperature data at transit stops from PVWatts, a module developed by \href{https://pvwatts.nrel.gov/}{NREL}, which also required the latitude and longitude of the charging station, tilt, and array azimuth angle for installed solar panels.
 We assumed that the tilt value equals a location's latitude and the array azimuth angle is $180^\circ$.
-We calculated the power generation per unit area for Durham and Canberra using data from \cite{canada_ontario_solar} and \cite{aus_gov_solar}, respectively, and used these values to convert the solar panel costs to \$/\si{m^{2}} based on \cite{nrel_report_panel}.
+We calculated the power generation per unit area for Durham and Canberra using data from \cite{canada_ontario_solar} and \cite{aus_gov_solar}, respectively, and used these values to convert the solar panel costs to \$/\si{m^{2}} based on \cite{nrel_report_panel}'s recommended costs per power generation.
 The data used in our experiments are summarized in Table \ref{tab:parameters} and were converted to per-day equivalents during implementation to scale long- and short-term model parameters.
 Table \ref{tab:ToU_pricing} presents the ToU electricity prices obtained from Alectra Utilities \citep{can_tou} (Durham) and Australian Energy Regulator \citep{aus_tou} (Canberra).
+The ToU tariffs used for the case studies correspond to publicly available rates for small business customers; additional pricing components such as demand charges can be incorporated if such data is available.
+All monetary values reported in this study are in USD; values originally in CAD and AUD are converted using standard exchange rates.

+While electricity costs may include additional components such as global adjustments and peak demand charges, these are often region-specific and strongly influenced by external market conditions and geopolitical disruptions.
+For example, the Russia--Ukraine conflict led to significant volatility in global energy and electricity markets, affecting fuel prices, wholesale electricity prices, and associated adjustment mechanisms \citep{roeger2022gas, inacio2023assessing}.
+Incorporating such exogenous effects would substantially increase model complexity and reduce generalizability.
+Therefore, we use published ToU electricity prices directly and do not explicitly model unpredictable market shocks or policy-dependent price adjustments.